Stratagem-MRA/Dude-Wheres-My-Stream/README.md

 # Dude-Wheres-My-Stream
 Final Project for Android Programming

+## 11/9/2022:1756
+Implemented a web scraping method that will be able to pull links directly from the TMDb pages provided by the TMDb api Next steps are putting together the API calls from TMDb

 ## 11/9/2022:1308
 Basic layout/functionality is complete.
 Can navigate through the app similar to what the final version should be.
-Next steps are to get network functionality implemented and them add in the search function.
+Next steps are to get network functionality implemented and then add in the search function.

 ## 11/8/2022:1529